Installation with Docker

 Compose V2 is included with all currently supported versions of Docker Desktop.
 Please use V2 to do below operations.

-To start this setup based on docker-compose
+To start this setup based on docker-compose, execute docker-compose up -d,

 to launch Gitea in the background.
-Using docker-compose ps
+Using docker-compose ps will show if Gitea

 started properly.
-Logs can be viewed with docker-compose logs
+Logs can be viewed with docker-compose logs.

 and kill the containers.
 The volumes will still exist.